Philippines Says It Will End U.S. Security Agreement

 The 1999 VFA pact exempts U.S. military personnel from passport and visa regulations when they come and go for joint exercises and training of troops in the Philippines.

-The decision follows anger over Washington's reported decision last month to cancel the U.S. visa of Philippines Sen. Ronald dela Rosa, a chief architect of Duterte's brutal war on drugs, which has killed thousands and been widely condemned by international human rights watchdogs.
+The decision follows anger over Washington's reported decision last month to cancel the U.S. visa of Philippine Sen. Ronald dela Rosa, a chief architect of Duterte's brutal war on drugs, which has killed thousands and been widely condemned by international human rights watchdogs.

 Duterte demanded that the U.S. restore the visa and began publicly suggesting he would terminate the VFA if it failed to do so.